 San Diego's sunny weather, gorgeous beaches, rolling hills, and glorious mountain and desert regions make it a virtual playground for nature enthusiasts.
 But exploring the great outdoors isn't without risks — from snakebites and jellyfish stings to stingray and bee encounters.
 Knowing what to do in case of emergency could save a life.

-"When the weather heats up, snakebites are seen more frequently in the emergency room," says Dr. Julie Phillips, a Sharp Grossmont Hospital-affiliated doctor specializing in emergency medicine.
+"When the weather heats up, snakebites are seen more frequently in the emergency room," says Dr. Julie Phillips, an emergency medicine doctor affiliated with Sharp Grossmont Hospital.
 "Spring and summer are official snakebite seasons."

 In California, rattlesnake bites account for 800-plus snakebites each year, resulting in one to two deaths.
 Although generally not aggressive, rattlers will strike when threatened or deliberately provoked.
 Forty-five percent of bites are accidental and 55 percent occur when someone tries to handle the snake.